GeorgeOsborn97/project-4-the-festival-grounds/README.md

 ___
 ## Features:
 ### Welcome page:
   - The first thing the user will see is the intro page.
 This was put in to help describe the purpose of the site and to help them understand the mechanics.
-It also helps the user understand that not all the information they read about a race or a class will be present at the end.
   ![the intro page](assets/intro.png)

 ### Colour scheme:
-  - Throughout this application the user would of seen various colours.
-These were specific choices.
-The Logo is a bright red that so often is related to DnD.
-Each class and race has their own colour to give a sense of difference but also to give a sense of their 'personality' e.g the elf and gnome are green to reflect their link to Nature.
-The Tiefling is Red to give a sense of their link to Hell.
-The Character sheet at the end is also presnted in the colour of the users chosen class.
+  -
 ___
 ## Technology that was utilized:
 ### languages:
 * python
+* HTML
+* CSS
+* Javascript / JQuery
 ### external assets utilized:
 * [GitHub](https://github.com/)
 * [GitPod](https://gitpod.io/)